Bernardinai.lt

-Bernardinai.lt is a Lithuanian online newspaper.
+Bernardinai.lt is a Lithuanian online Christian newspaper.
 It was launched on February 21, 2004 and is run by Vilnius Franciscan community.
-It was founded as an alternative to major Lithuanian media, with a goal to provide objective information.
-The motto of the newspaper is a Confucius quote: "Instead of cursing the darkness, light a candle!"
+Bernardinai.lt was founded as an alternative to major Lithuanian media, with a goal to provide objective information.
+The website operates under the Confucius quote that serves as its motto: "Instead of cursing the darkness, light a candle!"